claytantor/xrpl-poc-python/docs/xurlspec.md

 * `PaymentItem` - A payment item is a specific item in the inventory to be sold.
 This is a specific entry in the backend's inventory that can be purchased by the buyer immediately, this is the most common subject used in the xURL protocol.
 * `OrderInvoice` - An order transaction.
 This is a preexisting order, usually including customer information in the backend, that can be fulfilled by the seller.
 This schema includes details around a specific order, but can also act like a template for reorders.
 * `CustomerAccount` - A customer account allows a new customer to add themselves to a store as a buyer.
 Once added verbs can be used to create orders, payment items, etc. This is a one time use per customer account per shop.
+* `WalletAddress` - A wallet address is an address tied to a shop which the wallet is a customer of.

 Proposed subjects: